Reggie McNeal: Pre-draft

-NFL
+Cincinnati Bengals

+McNeal was drafted by the Cincinnati Bengals as a wide receiver in the sixth round of the 2006 NFL draft with the 193rd overall pick.

 McNeal played in all four of the Bengals' preseason games, and recorded 3 catches for 46 yards and 1 touchdown, plus 2 rushes for 13 yards.
 He was waived September 2 and signed to the practice squad September 6.
 He was signed to 53-player roster on September 19, and was placed on the inactive list for Games 3–9.
 Made his NFL debut on November 19 in Game 10 at New Orleans and also played November 26 at Cleveland.
 McNeal was in uniform as designated third QB on inactive list for Games 5–7, due to an appendectomy that sidelined QB Anthony Wright.
 McNeal recorded his first (and only) offensive stat in the NFL against the Indianapolis Colts on Monday Night Football, December 18, when he lined up at quarterback and scrambled for eight yards on third down, giving the Bengals the first down.
 The Bengals released McNeal on September 1, 2007.

-CFL

 Toronto Argonauts

 On October 2, 2007, McNeal signed with the Toronto Argonauts of the Canadian Football League and was added to their practice roster.
 He was released by the team on October 16, 2007, only to re-sign with the Argonauts on March 20, 2008.

 Though he was originally signed to be a backup quarterback, McNeal played in his very first CFL game on August 7, 2008, at Ivor Wynne Stadium as an emergency wide receiver due to the injuries suffered by the Argonauts' receiving corps.
 McNeal became the first quarterback to be started at receiver by the team since Danny Barrett back in the 1980s.
 In his debut, McNeal finished with a game-high of 101 receiving yards on 6 receptions in a 45–21 loss to the Hamilton Tiger-Cats.
 McNeal would finish the 2008 season with 43 receptions for 606 yards and two touchdowns.

 In 2009, McNeal finished the season with 24 receptions for 309 yards and three touchdowns.
 On June 8, 2010, McNeal re-signed with the Argonauts.
 He recorded 13 catches for 175 yards and no touchdowns during the 2010 season.